chrissnead/Home_Value_Analysis/README.md

 The machine learning or multivariable linear regression process will include the following steps (for reference see [Multiple_Linear_Regression.ipynb](https://github.com/klcollins503/Data_Bootcamp_Final_Project/blob/main/Multiple_Linear_Regression.ipynb)):

+##### Note: if time permits in phase 3 will be trying other supervised machine learning models and comparing to the presented one.

 #### -Import dependencies, load and clean data:

 ![image](https://user-images.githubusercontent.com/96096924/169199304-36107437-9051-490c-a5e4-cff6c909f17d.png)